 Young drivers are charged more than experienced drivers for their car insurance as they are considered by insurance companies to pose a higher risk factor.
 Even motorists that drive from the age of 17 and after 5 years of driving could still get charged higher rates simply because they are under 25.

 You may be a young driver yourself and believe yourself to be a very good and safe driver and think this age-dependent penalty to be unfair.
 However, statistically, young drivers are more likely to be involved in a collision.
 25% of all fatal crashes have been drivers under the age of 25, despite them being only just over 12% of the population.
-Therefore, unfortunately, finding cheap car insurance for first-time drivers under 25 is often difficult and, instead, will get hit with a hefty price for car insurance.
+Therefore, unfortunately, finding cheap car insurance for first-time drivers under 25 is often difficult and, instead, will get hit with a hefty price.
 So, what can you do to get the best car insurance policy for you at the cheapest price?

-Cheap car insurance for first-time drivers is hard to find and you may not be able to get your car insurance quote down dramatically, but there are few tips that young drivers can take on board to help bring down their policy a little bit and make it more affordable.
+Cheap car insurance for first-time drivers is hard to find and you may not be able to get your car insurance quote down dramatically.
+But, there are few tips that young drivers can take on board to help bring down their policy a little bit and make it more affordable.
 Below are a few things to consider to help lower insurance quotes for young drivers:

 It may seem ideal to have the best car to show off, who wouldn’t want an Audi A5 or BMW 3 Series, but remember to add on the cost of your car insurance when you’re budgeting to find out if you can afford it.
 Usually, cars with a higher value will have more expensive insurance premiums, particularly sports cars.
 It could be worth selling your car and sacrificing the flash car for the first few years until your insurance policy comes down.